All Episodes

 Translation, they are clueless.

-They do not know because they have been living under flawed premises from the get go.
+They do not know because they have been living under flawed premises from the get-go.

-Their models are flawed, their thinking is flawed because it's political.
+Their thinking is flawed because it's political.

 They believe that prosperous capitalism destroys.